thienvuong98/perflist-jekyll/_posts/2024-04-04-new-playlist.md

 In addition, some segments (intro, mid, ending) are also presented.
 Clicking on any of these plays loops[^2] of that particular segments

+Video played in here does not have ad shown (at least until Google decides to block)

 [^2]: This is used for practice to memorize the playing style.
 [^2a]: Many youtube videos, especially English songs, would block being embedded in the mini-player.
 A warning message would be shown in the video frame.
 You may click through to play full screen, but loop playing would not work in that case.